acmoudleysa/acmoudleysa/README.md

 # 💫 About Me:
 I'm passionate about the synergy of technology and science.
 My expertise centers around Neural Networks, particularly in applying them to chemical and pharmaceutical scenarios.
-Proficient in Python and Plotly Dash, I specialize in crafting innovative solutions.
+Proficient in Python, I specialize in crafting innovative solutions.
 With a foundation in Chemical and Pharmaceutical Engineering, I'm committed to leveraging Neural Networks, including Convolutional Neural Networks (CNNs) and Graph Neural Networks (GNNs), to optimize processes in this domain.
 Join me as we explore the fascinating intersection of technology and science!

 # 💻 Tech Stack: